ansys/pystk/doc/source/api/ansys/stk/core/graphics/IDistanceToPositionDisplayCondition.rst

 IDistanceToPositionDisplayCondition
 ===================================

-.. py:class:: IDistanceToPositionDisplayCondition
+.. py:class:: ansys.stk.core.graphics.IDistanceToPositionDisplayCondition

    object

    Define an inclusive distance interval that determines when an object, such as a primitive, is rendered based on the distance from the camera to a position defined in the given reference frame.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: IDistanceToPositionDisplayCondition

 Overview
 --------